searica/MoreVanillaBuildPrefabs/README.md

 - Thanks to redseiko for the advice and pointing me to resources to learn more about Unity and also for making PotteryBarn.
 - Thanks to probablykory for the advice and examples on optimizing how mods respond to configuration settings changes.
 - Thanks to OrianaVenture for the example of using Jotunn's server sync features.
-- Thanks to Jules and MarcoPogo for their help with figuring out a solution for compatiability with PlanBuild.
+- Thanks to Jules and MarcoPogo for their help with figuring out a solution for compatability with PlanBuild.
 - Thanks to Marlthon for the help figuring out how to fix the wind physics on the new ship's sail.
+- Thanks to GoldenRevolver for the advice and letting me bounce idea's off of you about sorting the pieces added by MVBP.

 #### Community Credits
 - Thanks to onnan for all their suggestions, feedback, and testing